 During heavy rain, every downspout on your home can send 12 gallons of water a minute to the sewer system, which increases the risk of basement backups and sewer overflows.
 Disconnect and help keep excess water out of sanitary sewers.

 You do need enough green space in your yard to drain water into the ground naturally.
 You cannot create water problems for neighbors or icy conditions on sidewalks, driveways or roads.
 It's VERY important to check with your municipality to make sure you can legally disconnect and that you disconnect correctly.

-In an effort to reduce the amount of clear water that enters the combined sewer system during rain events, MMSD created legislation requiring the disconnection of downspouts at residential properties of four units or less in the combined sewer service area as long as the disconnections comply with the criteria set forth in the City’s plumbing code and MMSD’s Rules and Regulations.
-In order to comply with this rule, the City of Milwaukee Department of Public Works (DPW) in collaboration with the Department of Neighborhood Services (DNS) has begun the Milwaukee Downspout Disconnection Program and the Village of Shorewood Downspout Disconnection Program.
+In an effort to reduce the amount of clear water that enters the combined sewer system during rain events, MMSD amended our Rules and Regulations to require the disconnection of downspouts at residential properties of four units or less in the combined sewer service area as long as the disconnections comply with the criteria set forth in the City’s plumbing code and MMSD’s Rules and Regulations.
+In order to comply with these rule changes, the City of Milwaukee has begun the Milwaukee Downspout Disconnection Program and the Village of Shorewood Downspout Disconnection Program.
 Check out Milwaukee's DPW tool to see if your home is in the combined sewer service area and read the Downspout Disconnection Program frequently asked questions and incentive program.

 Measure 9" from where the downspout enters the sewer connection.